 The Credit Facility matures on September 30, 2023, and is secured by a first priority lien on substantially all of the assets of the Company and its subsidiaries.
-As of March 31, 2022, the balance of the revolving line was \$2.5 million.
+As of June 30, 2022, the balance of the revolving line was \$2.5 million.

 The Comerica Loan Agreement contains affirmative and negative restrictive covenants that are applicable whether or not any amounts are outstanding under the Comerica Loan Agreement.
 These restrictive covenants, which include restrictions on certain mergers, acquisitions, investments, encumbrances, etc., could adversely affect our ability to conduct our business.
-The Comerica Loan Agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds and also contains customary events of default.
-In April 2022, Comerica waived certain covenants specifically relating to the Company receiving financial statements with a going concern comment or qualification, and failure to maintain bank accounts outside of Comerica in an aggregate amount not to exceed \$0.5 million during the transition period.
+The Comerica Loan Agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds, which the Company was in compliance with as of June 30, 2022, and also contains customary events of default.
+In April 2022, Comerica waived certain covenants specifically relating to the Company receiving financial statements with a going concern comment or qualification.
+In April 2022 and August 2022, Comerica waived certain covenants specifically relating to failure to maintain bank accounts outside of Comerica in an aggregate amount not to exceed \$0.5 million during the transition period.
+Additionally, in August 2022, Comerica waived certain covenants relating to failure to segregate collections made from government account debtors from collections made from all other account debtors and customers.